hackman/mysql-cgroup-plugin/README.md

 It will check if /sys/fs/cgroup/{cpu,memory,blkio}/mysql cgroups exist and if so, it will create new cgroups per-user under them.

-This allows the administrator to control the CPU and Blkio utilization per-user.
+This will allow administrators to control the CPU and Blkio utilization per-user by imposing proper limits for all of their connections.

 # Build
 The current version is prepared to be build against MariaDB.